 The outline and detailed EMMP will be the responsibility of the Applicant, under the guidance of an independently chaired Advisory Group.

-Following advice from the Advisory Group, the Regulators / Competent Authorities will have final review and make final decision regarding the scale of deployment and type and use of mitigation.
+The Regulators / Competent Authorities will have final review and make final decision regarding the scale of deployment and type and use of mitigation.

 The EMMP will consider potential effects of operational tidal devices (collision risk and underwater noise), deployed in a phased approach by the Project, on seabirds and marine mammals using the MDZ.